About me

 Training, qualifications & experience

-I have a Diploma in Therapeutic Counselling recognised by the BACP and am fully insured.
-I trained as an integrative counsellor, meaning that I have l several counselling theories to draw upon, depending on your needs.
+I trained as an integrative counsellor in a Person-Centered foundation.
+This means that I have l several counselling theories to draw upon, depending on your needs.
 I am continually reviewing my practise and attend regular training.

 I provide Video & Telephone Counselling aswell as face to face..

-The earlier part of my career was working in a corporate environment until my voluntary work as a Samaritan led me to pursue my passion for understanding more about mental health.
-I was leader of a schools outreach team delivering workshops and presentations in school assemblies.
+The earlier part of my career was working in a corporate environment and I understand the challenging environment of working within International Companies in IT and Marketing.
+My voluntary role as a Samaritan led me to pursue my passion for understanding more about mental health.
+Being leader of a schools outreach team delivering workshops and presentations in school assemblies.

-Aswell as my private practise, I have worked in several agencies.
-More recently, providing therapeutic support to children and families affected by Domestic Abuse.
-Prior to this, I provided counselling to women affected by the criminal justice system and am privileged to have been part of their story where their life changes and they make different choices.
-Often, these are common areas:-Domestic and sexual abuse, addictions and painful trauma.
+Aswell as my private practise, I have worked in several agencies helping people manage anxiety, depression, grief, relationship and family difficulties.
+Providing therapeutic support to children and families affected by Domestic Abuse, women affected by the criminal justice system often affected by domestic and sexual abuse, addictions and painful traumatic experiences.

 Qualifications and CPD/workshops